 Reduce or quit smoking

 Quitting smoking can improve your health all around.
-Talk to your doctor, care team or hauora provider about options to help you stop smoking or gradually cut back.
+Talk to your doctor about options to help you stop smoking or gradually cut back.

 • fizzy drinks, such as Coca Cola & Pepsi